 In 1915, as the park was created, private lands dotted the park, and many had been offering lodging to guests since well before the turn of the century.
 These lodge keepers had maintained roads, built trails, and guided visitors into the mountains.
 The first superintendent arrived, and he too began to construct facilities to support visitors.
 As visitation increased after World War I, very basic park facilities and private lodges became inadequate.
 Rangers built maintained trails, comfort stations, and museums to meet visitor expectations.

 Millions of Americans were unemployed during the Great Depression of the 1930s.
 As part of The New Deal, President Franklin Roosevelt promised and put people to work in programs such as the Civilian Conservation Corps (CCC).
 In Rocky Mountain National Park, CCC recruits housed at six camps built roads and trails, erected buildings, fought wildfires, managed predators, and planted trees.
 During the 1930s, when labor was readily available, the National Park Service built Trail Ridge Road.

 Unlike visitors to many other parks with direct rail access, many visitors came to Rocky Mountain National Park in their automobiles.
 Rocky was always an auto park.
-Because of this, road building and maintenance was a high priority.
+Because of this, road building and maintenance were high priorities.
 Although Fall River Road crossed the Continental Divide through the park, the road was old and hard to navigate.
 The new, professionally engineered Trail Ridge Road meandered through forests and meadows and took drivers to remarkable heights.
 It remains the highest continuous paved highway in the United States and the only place other than Alaska where cars can travel through Alpine Tundra.